 Penetrating Epoxy Systems

-Not often used for adhering wood, these epoxies are use primarily in sealing wood.
+Not often used for bonding wood, these epoxies are use primarily in sealing wood.
 They strengthen the wood, and are ideal for treating rotten wood.
-Also used as in paint prep with complicated systems like Awl Grip